 Mitigating work related financial disincentives faced by Age Pensioners can help address the skills shortage

-Raising the labour force participation of Age Pensioners would help to address existing skills shortages within Australia.
-A new research paper from SACES examines a potential policy reform to address the current financial disincentive to participate in the labour force faced by those on the Aged Pension.
+In a research paper undertaken on behalf of the SACES Independent Research Fund, we examine a potential policy reform designed to address the current financial disincentive to participate in the labour force faced by those on the Aged Pension.
 The two main reform options identified comprise: